martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

                                         agenda)));
                 ...
 ```
-where `make_marker` is represented as a tagged list like the other components on the agenda.
+where a marker is represented as a tagged list like the other components on the agenda.
 ``` js
 function make_marker() {
     return list("marker");